LeiWangR/leiwangr.github.io/_projects/projects.md

 If you would like to join a Techlauncher cohort, you can do so by enrolling in any on the following courses: COMP3500 - Software Engineering Project, COMP3550 - Advanced Computing R&D Project, COMP3710 - Topics in Computer Science, COMP4500 - Software Engineering Practice, and COMP8715 - Computing Project.

-In the 2024 Semester 1 & 2, my proposed project is '**ActiveIntelligence: CAM-FALL (Camera-based Fall Alert System)**'.
+In the 2024 Semester 1 and 2, my proposed project is '**ActiveIntelligence: CAM-FALL (Camera-based Fall Alert System)**'.
+This project marks the 2nd Annual Active Intelligence Research Challenge (refer to Industry Research Sponsorship below).

 Step into a safer future with ActiveIntelligence's CAM-FALL system.
 This innovative project offers a unique opportunity to address a pressing concern using cutting-edge technology.
 By harnessing the power of cameras, we aim to create a solution that not only identifies falls but also provides prompt assistance, ensuring the well-being of individuals within our community.
 Participation in the project will provide students with a holistic learning experience encompassing technical skills, problem-solving abilities, project management competencies, and ethical awareness, preparing them for future endeavors in the fields of computer vision, artificial intelligence, and software engineering.

 <!--[Project Goals]